-ReqView stores the current project data in a persistent local application storage and restores automatically the project state after application restart.
-No project data are sent to Internet (unless you explicitly upload your project to Google Drive).
+ReqView stores current project data in a persistent local application storage and automatically restores the project state after application restart.
+Note: No project data are sent to the Internet unless you explicitly upload your project to Google Drive.

-You can also save the current project on your local or network file system either as a Project File or a Project Folder.
-The project is saved in JSON format (see ReqView Open File Data Format) which advantage is that data are human readable.
-You do not need to install any database server as the JSON files can be easily managed in a Version Control System (VCS), e.g. SVN, GIT, HG, ….
+Save the current project on your local or network file system either as a Project File or a Project Folder.
+The project is saved in JSON format (see ReqView Open File Data Format), the advantage of which is that the data are human readable.
+You do not need to install any database server.
+The JSON files can be easily managed in a Version Control System (VCS), such as SVN, GIT, HG.

-A Project File stores all project data - configuration, document objects, attachments and traceability links in a single file with .reqw extension so that you can easily send it by email or share it in cloud.
+A Project File stores all project data (configuration, document objects, attachments and traceability links) in a single file with .reqw extension so that you can easily send it by email or share it to the cloud.

-You can optionally secure a Project File with industry strong AES256 encryption and a password.
+You can optionally secure a Project File using industry strength AES 256 encryption and a password.

-Each document is stored as a separate file in the documents subfolder and each attachment file is stored in the attachments subfolder.
-The following picture illustrates an example Project Folder structure on the file system:
+Each document is stored as a separate file in the document’s subfolder, and each attachment file is stored in the attachments subfolder.
+The following image shows a sample Project Folder structure on the file system:

 ReqView Project Folder | project.json | +---attachments | SRS-326_0_ReqView File Data Format.pdf | SRS-40_0_Overview.png | \---documents NEEDS.json SRS.json TESTS.json

 The advantage of Project Folders is that they keep the project documents and attachments separated on the file system to minimize editing conflicts if the project is managed by a VCS.
 They also enable basic team collaboration using Document Exclusive Edit Mode.

 To open a Project File, click File and select Open File, or press CtrlO.
 Similarly, to open a Project Folder, click File and select Open Folder, or press CtrlShiftO.